 Employment is a foundational part of helping people get back on their feet in a sustainable way.
-Our job training program helps those who are experiencing homelessness gain valuable work experience and find a pathway to financial stability and independent living.
+Our job training classes help those who are experiencing homelessness gain valuable work experience and find a pathway to financial stability and independent living.
 These classes are available to Good Sam participants.

-On March 25, 2019, our new job training program launched.
-Six men from our Phoenixville shelter joined this program to learn more about job readiness, computer skills, resume writing and how to apply online.
-They will also practice these learned skills through interview training, mock interviews, as well as attend a few field trips to local businesses.
-On these trips, the students will talk with Human Resource Personnel to learn more about what organizations look for when hiring new employees.
-Upon completion of this 10-week program, the men will participate in a graduation ceremony and each will receive a $1,000 stipend for attending and participating in the classes.
+On March 25, 2019, our job training classes launched.
+Six men from our Phoenixville shelter joined this program to learn more about job readiness, computer skills, resume writing, and how to apply online.
+They also practiced these learned skills through interview training, mock interviews, and field trips to local businesses.
+On these trips, the students spoke with Human Resource Personnel to learn more about what organizations look for when hiring new employees.
+Upon completion of this 10-week program, each participant attended a graduation ceremony and received a $1,000 stipend for attending and participating in the classes.

 These classes are taught or coordinated by a very gracious volunteer, Kris Kraihanzel.

 We have continued these classes every 6 months with our different services areas, and since then each student indicated that their confidence level SIGNIFICANTLY increased in the areas of:

 - Managing wages

 - Creating a public profile on LinkedIn

 Below are community businesses and organizations who have been vital to our job training classes: